 Necrosis of the nasal wall: A piercing technique that causes trauma to the nose tissues, can cause death of the cells surrounding the jewellery in the nasal wall.
 This may cause severe deformity that may require surgical removal of the dead nasal tissue.

 Opting for a nose piercing administered by a medical practitioner is a safer way to avoid risks of permanent nerve or tissue damage.

-Contact one of our three medical piercing clinics.
+Contact one of our four medical piercing clinics.
 Our medical staff is available to answer all your questions.